mchojrin/mysql-webapp/README.md

 GRANT ALL PRIVILEGES ON * . * TO 'DBAuser'@'localhost';
 ```

 * Open the script prod_p2p_bk from the contents of the unzipped folder
 * Run the script on MySQL Workbench to import the prod_p2p database
 * This restored database does not have any unused views, functions and stored procedures
 * The prod_p2p database has stored procedures required to generate reports from the web application
 * To check if the database is properly connected open: http://localhost/webapp_p2p/DbConnection.php
 * A successful deployment of the database shows a blank screen.

 * If you do not see a blank screen:
-      - open the DbConnection.php file from the contents of the unzipped folder
+      - Open the DbConnection.php file from the contents of the unzipped folder
-      - verify if details such as username & password are correct
+      - Verify if details such as username & password are correct

 * If you see a blank screen:
       - visit the home page: http://localhost/webapp_p2p/ProjectPresentation.php
       - use other aspects of my web application